DukeWilki/homework03/README.md

 ## Random Password Generator
-This assignment was to create a random password adhering to user defined conditions.
+This is a random password generator.
+It asks the user what requirements are needed (capitals, lowercase letters, numbers and special charachters) and the required length.
+The applicatuion then creates a password which can then be copied and used by the user.

 ## Contents
 <p>